Key Takeaways

 Can a hotel be liable if someone drowns in their pool?

 Yes.
 Hotels owe the highest duty of care to their guests.
 A hotel that fails to maintain compliant drain covers, adequate depth markings, proper fencing, or appropriate lifeguard staffing can be liable for drowning and submersion injuries.
-Under the Virginia Graeme Baker Act, all commercial pools must have anti-entrapment drain covers — failure to comply with this federal requirement creates strong evidence of negligence.
+Under the Virginia Graeme Baker Act, covered public pools and spas must have compliant anti-entrapment drain covers — failure to comply with this federal requirement creates strong evidence of negligence.

 What is the statute of limitations for a pool drowning case in Oklahoma?

-The statute of limitations for personal injury claims in Oklahoma is two years from the date of injury under 12 O.S. § 95(A)(3).
+The statute of limitations for personal injury claims in Oklahoma is generally two years from the date of injury under 12 O.S. § 95(A)(3).
 Wrongful death claims must be filed within two years of the date of death.
-For injuries to minors, the limitations period is tolled until the child turns 18, but parents or guardians can bring claims on behalf of the minor before that time.
-Because evidence deteriorates and memories fade, filing as promptly as possible is always advisable.
+For injuries to minors, 12 O.S. § 96 can extend the filing time, often allowing an action within one year after the disability of minority is removed, but parents or guardians can bring claims on behalf of the minor before that time.
+Because evidence deteriorates and memories fade, families should not wait.

 If my child was trespassing when they drowned, can I still sue the pool owner?